anthonykevins/academic-kickstart/content/research/_index.md

 <a href="https://www.jstor.org/stable/j.ctt20krz5m"> <img style="float: right; margin-right: 7px; margin-left: 7px; margin-top: 7px; margin-bottom: 0px;" src="cover.jpg" alt="" width="190"></a>
 If you're interested in finding a proper e-version of my book and are affiliated with a university, you may be able to get access through [JSTOR](https://www.jstor.org/stable/j.ctt20krz5m).
-Alternatively, you can buy a copy of the book from [AUP](https://www.aup.nl/en/book/9789462980211/expanding-welfare-in-an-age-of-austerity) or [elsewhere](https://smile.amazon.com/Expanding-Welfare-Age-Austerity-Unprotected/dp/9462980217).
+Alternatively, you can buy a copy of the book from [Amsterdam University Press](https://www.aup.nl/en/book/9789462980211/expanding-welfare-in-an-age-of-austerity) or [elsewhere](https://smile.amazon.com/Expanding-Welfare-Age-Austerity-Unprotected/dp/9462980217).